 UV is short for “ultraviolet,” as in ultraviolet rays.
 There are three types of UV rays:

-- UVA rays, which cause wrinkling and premature aging.
+- UVA rays, cause wrinkling and premature aging.

-- UVC rays, which are the strongest, but are blocked from the earth by the ozone layer.
+- UVC rays, which are the strongest, are blocked from the earth by the ozone layer.

-Here’s the main thing: both UVA and UVB rays are dangerous and can cause skin cancer.
+The main thing is that UVA and UVB rays are dangerous and can cause skin cancer.
 Kids and adults need protection from both.